Bug report #16020

 For existing records in the table there are no problems with the style rules and the styles are correctly displayed according to those rules.

-#4 Updated by Patrick Dunford almost 4 years ago
+#4 Updated by Patrick Dunford over 4 years ago

 There seems to be an issue with change of types from different versions of Qgis in that the description of the fields of each table has changed.
 I assume this has occurred as part of the project conversion which takes place upon opening a project in the new version of Qgis for the first time.

 The first file attached is how the fields of the table are described in 2.14 and in the second file how they are described in 2.99.
 This is exactly the same table on the disk, but attached to two different project files, each of which has been saved in its respective version of Qgis.

 In 2.99 what is an integer field is shows as type Qstring with a type name of Integer64.
 In 2.14 no such ambiguity over the type exists; it is described as type int with typename integer.

 The style rules are all based on the assumption this field is an integer which it always has been described at.